House of Julia Felix: Architecture

 The House of Julia Felix was a combination of indoor and outdoor areas built around atria, courtyards into which the main rooms opened, with enclosed gardens and private water supply; Sections of the praedia allowed for indoor and outdoor seating with frescoes depicting landscapes of leisure and gardens.

-The sumptuousness of the architecture and the quality of the decoration indicate that the praedia were intended for richer and higher status customers.
+The quality of the decoration and architecture suggests that the praedia were intended for richer and higher status customers.